 Whilst guidance notes are provided it is expected that prospective applicants will seek pre application advice prior to submission.
 If applicants properly address the requirements of both parts the application will be considered to be valid and be registered.
 If these requirements are not addressed, there are discrepancies in plans, insufficient copies are provided or the fee unpaid the application will be considered invalid and not registered.

-The Council will in those circumstances normally endeavour to notify the applicant, in writing within 5 working days, setting out the reasons for invalidity if the additional information is not provided within 21 days the application and fee will be returned in full.
+We will in those circumstances normally endeavour to notify the applicant, in writing within 5 working days, setting out the reasons for invalidity if the additional information is not provided within 21 days the application and fee will be returned in full.